RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 messages to an incoming Elm port.
 This works, but it has the "context" awkwardness which I identified above.
-Consider the case where there are several instances of your special `div`, and you need to deal with events from one differently than events from another?
+Consider the case where there are several instances of your special `div`, and you need to deal with events from one differently than events from another.
 Of course, you can initialize each one with some context, provide the context back with each event, and then use the context in dispatching the subscription to the port.